 "3 to 4 cups bananas" (multiplied by 2) will be converted to: "6 to 4 cups bananas"

-"3-4 cups bananas" (multiplied by 2) will display an NaN (Not a number) error: "NaN cups bananas"
+"3-4 cups bananas" (multiplied by 2) will not convert and will display the original text.

 (e) Always check the converted recipe for correctness.